codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   Silent install: Optional.
 Add the `--demo-resources` flag.
 By default, set to `true`.

 #### Post-installation configuration
 Optional.
-Required only for NGINX Enterprise installed with NGINX Ingress Operator.
+Required only for NGINX Enterprise installations, both with and without NGINX Ingress Operator.
 You need to patch the certificate secret in `spec.tls` of the `ingress-master` resource.

 Configure the `ingress-master` with the certificate secret.
 The secret must be in the same namespace as the runtime.